- Fill out the Harvard Implicit Association Test for Race

 Reflective Essay (R.S.I.R. format)

 Reaction: As stimulated by the Implicit Association Test, identify at least one (1) reaction to your results.
-As stimulated by the panel and supplemental resources, identify at least one (1) reaction to topics discussed by the panelists and/or in the resourcs about racial bias.
+As stimulated by the panel and supplemental resources, identify at least one (1) reaction to topics discussed by the panelists and/or in the resources about racial bias.

 Sources/Your Story: Explore the sources of these thoughts, feelings, and reactions.
 Consider how your own racial biases might contribute to health disparities or how it may have contributed to your patient interactions.
 Your sources may include one or more of the following: